 Your questions, answered.

-The Bonds are non-readily realisable, secured, fixed interest, transferable, debt instruments issued by the Company.
+The Bonds are non-readily realisable, fixed interest, transferable, debt instruments issued by the Company.
 To secure the obligations of the Company, each of the Company, Creative Litigation Funding Solutions (UK) Ltd (HoldCo) and Creative Litigation Funding Solutions (Jersey) Ltd (LitCo) has entered into a fixed and floating charge over all its present and future assets pursuant to the Group Security Documents.
 The Bonds allows Bondholders to lend money to the Company in exchange for interest payments.
 The Bonds pay a fixed rate of interest that does not change over its life.
 The original full face value of each Bond is returned 5 years after it is issued.
 The Bond is secured on the assets of the Company, Creative Litigation Funding Solutions (UK) Ltd and Creative Litigation Funding Solutions (Jersey) Ltd. The Security Trustee holds the security on behalf of Bondholders pursuant to the Security Trust Deed.
+Please note that while the assets of the company may not be sufficient to repay bond holders and this does not guarantee a return.

 The UK Government introduced the Innovative Finance ISA (IFISA) on 6th April 2016.
 This new type of ISA allows individuals to use some (or all) of their annual ISA investment allowance to invest into debentures such as the Bonds, and then to receive all the interest earned tax-free.
 It is important to understand that with an IFISA your capital is at risk and it is important you read the associated risks with this investment in the section entitled “Risk Factors” of this Information Memorandum.
 Tax treatment depends on the individual circumstances of each investor and may be subject to change in future.